 All students, along with employees and visitors, must wear face masks indoors while on campus.
 This includes classrooms, laboratories, offices, shops and common spaces such as hallways and elevators.

-- Classrooms and Labs – Instructors: Masks with a clear window over the mouth are allowed if visible facial features are necessary to support teaching, learning or an activity.
+Indoor Workspaces (offices, cubicles, etc.): Masks are required unless working in isolation.
+Classrooms and teaching laboratories are considered public spaces and masks should be worn at all times if there is more than one person in the room.
+Masks with a clear window over the mouth are allowed if visible facial features are necessary to support teaching, learning or an activity.

 Face masks are not required while outdoors on campus but recommended while in large groups.